Airfare cap, capacity to remain unchanged till May 31

-New Delhi, April 26 (IANS) Centre has extended the validity period of current airfare cap as well as the capacity utilisation of airlines till May 31.
+New Delhi: Centre has extended the validity period of current airfare cap as well as the capacity utilisation of airlines till May 31.

 In one of the two separate orders, the Ministry of Civil Aviation extended the time period of airfare cap till May 31 from April 30.